danishtariqqq/documentation/README.md

 # Po.et Documentation

-Welcome to Po.et's documentation site, and thank you for your interest in Po.et.
+Welcome to Po.et's documentation site and thank you for your interest in Po.et.

 ## New to Po.et?